Kush (song): Composition

 "Kush" took three to four months to complete due to the numerous production stages that it eventually went through.
 The genesis of the song came when Dr. Dre's request for a single prompted producer DJ Khalil to pick out an archived vocal sample he had previously made of songwriter collaborator Kobe Honeycutt that he felt would be perfect to build a new Dre track around.
 Khalil told HitQuarters that he began with the sample of Honeycutt saying "Hold up, wait a minute, let me put some kush up in it", which he looped in Reason, and the drums, which he tried to make sound "pulsating and clubby".
 Keyboard player Danny Keyz then added a synth which Khalil then filtered and washed out with a reverb.
-To this basic track they started adding hook parts and different vocals with the aim of giving the song a constantly evolving sound, but at the same time Khalil was mindful to keep the production as open and spare as possible.
+To this basic track, they started adding hook parts and different vocals to give the song a constantly evolving sound, but at the same time, Khalil was mindful to keep the production as open and spare as possible.

+Critical reception

+Steven Hyden and Genevieve Koski of The A.V.
+Club each reviewed "Kush", with Hyden giving it a "B+" grade, and Koski giving it a "B" grade.
+Chase McMullen of Beats Per Minute rated it a six out of ten, and called it "a simplistic weed anthem complete with an Akon chorus and a silly "Inhale, Exhale" refrain: it's by the numbers."
+Christian Hoard of Rolling Stone rated it two out of five stars, and said it is "hookless, forgettable bud love."